Deer Valley Skiing at a Glance

 Snowfall 300″ annually

-Deer Valley is the ultimate in ski luxury – in fact its skiers only – so yes its exclusive.
-Deer Valley has everything you look for in a luxury ski vacation, four and five diamond lodging, ski in ski out hotels, award-winning on mountain cuisine, ski valets that carry your skis from your car, excellent grooming, bountiful snow an sun, great terrain, the a cool après ski town of Park City, and proximate major airport of Salt lake City just 30-miles away.
+Deer Valley is the ultimate in ski luxury – in fact its skiers only – no snowboarders allowed – so yes its exclusive.
+Deer Valley has everything you look for in a luxury ski vacation, four and five diamond lodging, ski in ski out hotels, award-winning on mountain cuisine in beautiful lodges, ski valets that carry your skis from your car, excellent grooming, bountiful snow and sun, great terrain, the fun après ski town of Park City, and a proximate major airport of Salt Lake City just 30-miles away.

-Deer Valley’s terrain is anything but limited, with five unique mountain peaks spreading over 2,026 acres, 3,000-vertical served by 22 lifts including 11 high-speed quads and a leather-upholstered gondola.
+Deer Valley’s terrain is anything but limited, with five unique mountain peaks spreading over 2,026 acres, 3,000-vertical served by 21 lifts including 11 high-speed quads and a leather-upholstered gondola.
 If its overwhelming, take the Complimentary Mountain Host Tour from atop Carpenter Express offered several times daily – intermediate or expert.

-Deer Valley lays out the white carpet with beautiful grooming, ski valet and very well-orchestrated service.
+Deer Valley lays out the white carpet with beautiful seamless grooming daily, ski valet and very well-orchestrated service.

-Deer Valley hosts World Cup aerial and mogul events including the 2002 Olympic Winter Games, and annual world famed celeb ski events – like the Deer Valley Celebrity Skifest each December.
+Deer Valley hosts World Cup aerial and mogul events annually, was home to the 2002 Olympic Winter Games freestyle events, and hosts annual world famed celeb ski events – like the Deer Valley Celebrity Skifest each December.

-Empire Canyon is Deer Valley’s highest at 9,570’, with Daly’s Bowl offering double black steep with chutes and tremendous tree stashes to ramp up the otherwise manicured tame terrain.
+Empire Canyon is Deer Valley’s highest at 9,570’, with Daly’s Bowl offering double black steeps off a cornice, with chutes and tremendous tree stashes to ramp up the otherwise manicured tame terrain.
 The Lady Morgan lift far skiers left, beyond the massive Montage Hotel, offers more open bowl skiing and some pleasant powdery Aspen trees.
 Flagstaff has lots of great cruising trails served by four quads, as does Baldy Mountain with foru more quads – don’t miss a top to bottom run on Stein’s.

 Deer Valley’s lunches are above and beyond.
 The best burger ever is the Chipotle at Royal Street Café.
-Ski in to the Montage Burger and Bourbon with slope views for another great lunch in this luxe ski hotel.
+Ski in to the Montage Burger and Bourbon for slope views and a great lunch in this luxe ski hotel.
 Or ski to the delightful Austrian lodge, The Goldener Hirsch, for the finest cheese fondue lunch.

-Explore Park City, the fabulously funky Main Street of Park City down the road from Deer Valley, with great whiskey bars, ski shops and restaurants by the likes of Robert Redford.
+Explore Park City, the fabulously funky Main Street of Park City down the road from Deer Valley, with great whiskey bars – we love High West, ski shops and restaurants by the likes of Robert Redford.
 The Sundance Film Festival takes place here every January, with more movie-goers than skiers.